kubesphere/website/content/en/docs/cluster-administration/persistent-volume-and-storage-class.md

 4. To create a storage class, click **Create** and enter the basic information in the displayed dialog box.
 When you finish, click **Next**.

-5. In KubeSphere, you can create storage classes for `QingCloud-CSI`, `Glusterfs` and `Ceph RBD`.
+5. In KubeSphere, you can create storage classes for `QingCloud-CSI`, `Glusterfs`, and `Ceph RBD`.
 Alternatively, you can also create customized storage classes for other storage systems based on your needs.
 Select a type and click **Next**.

     ![create-storage-class-storage-system](/images/docs/cluster-administration/persistent-volume-and-storage-class/create-storage-class-storage-system.png)